primno/dpapi/README.md

 ## Why this package?

-Others similar packages require to build the native module on the target machine during the installation.
+Other similar packages require to build the native module on the target machine during the installation.
 This means that you must have Python and Visual C++ installed, production environment included.

 This package is prebuilt, so you don't need to have build tools installed on the target machine.